 Leveraging the staff resources and technical knowledge of member cities, Dakota County SWCD, Ramsey Conservation District, and other partners allows the LMRWMO to carry out its planned activities most efficiently.
 For example, the LMRWMO funds the water quality monitoring of priority waterbodies through the Metropolitan Council's citizen assisted monitoring program (CAMP).
-The LMRWMO provides Member Cities with educational materials for them to use in their outreach programs.
+The LMRWMO partners with the Dakota County SWCD via an annual agreement for services to provide organizational staff (Administrator, project management, water monitoring, etc.) services.
+The LMRWMO provides member cities with educational materials for them to use in their outreach programs.
 Member city outreach programs, newsletters, and social media distribute tailored educational messaging and promote opportunities for residents to get involved.

 During Plan development, stakeholders noted that the LMRWMO implementation program should continue to emphasize partnerships with other entities to achieve shared goals.
-The LMRWMO implementation schedule (see Table 5-1) identifies potential partners for many planned LMRMOW activities.
+The LMRWMO implementation schedule (see Table 5-1) identifies potential partners for many planned LMRWMO activities.